immanuelle-leonhart/Gaiad-and-Literature-work/README.md

 Leap Years

 Every sixth year has a leap week.
-The leap week is represented in the special month of Chiron and comes between Ophiuchus and Sagittarius Every 78th year there
+The leap week is represented in the special month of Horus and comes between Ophiuchus and Sagittarius Every 78th year there are two leap weeks or 14 week days making the maximum year length 378 days

 Years